hyweljohnllewellyn/hywelme/_posts/2021-11-01-cheapest-way-to-sell-with-branded-website.md

 ## Setting up WordPress with Woocommerce and Cartflows

 The cheapest way to sell a product online, whilst keeping control of branding I found uses a traditional WordPress hosted site.
+I have since found [Ecwid](https://open.ecwid.com/3B8cs6) has a free plan fore up to 10 products and allows customers to create simple sales landing page 'Instant Site'.
+Leave a comment on my youtube video below if you'd like me to review Ecwid.

 In the video, I share the choice of hosts, between [WPEngine with 3 months free](https://shareasale.com/r.cfm?b=1343154&u=2265263&m=41388&urllink=&afftrack=) and  [Namecheap](https://namecheap.pxf.io/x9QKR3), the steps to install and set up WordPress with basic e-commerce capability, including Woocommerce and then describe setting up the simplest sales landing page using [Cartflows](https://cartflows.com/?cf=1614)